Ritikmg/MoviesGo--movie_recommender-/README.md

 ## How to run MoviesGo on your PC?

-Download the zip folder from github-
+Download the zip folder from github- and open it in any python IDE

 ```bash
   https://github.com/Ritikmg/MoviesGo--movie_recommender-.git